 These two Bonfyre groups will be the main form of communication between your team and our Race HQ.
-If you have not yet downloaded the app go to our app website by clicking HERE and get it now.
+If you have not yet downloaded it go to the app store on your Android or Apple device and search for "Bonfyre".

 Create an account in the Bonfyre app using the same email address you provided during the X-Race registration process.
 If you already have a Bonfyre account with that email address then you should use that one and just log into the app.

-Then use the tips that pop up within the app or read through our app website to become a pro at using it before you hit the pavement.
+Then use the tips in the Help section of the app (found in the Account tab) to become a pro at using it before the race.
 It's a very simple and intuitive app but if you aren't sure how to comment and submit pictures and video into your Team Bonfyre before the race begins it will slow your team down greatly.

 2. Marking Yourself With Your Assigned Bib Number

 When you registered, you assigned yourself a 3-digit race bib number which you will use to identify yourself on race day.
 If you forget what number you assigned yourself you can log into your Eventbrite account and click on "View Order" and then scroll down to see the number you chose.
-If you can't find it for some reason you can let us know by commenting in your Team Bonfyre in the week leading up to Race Day and we'll confirm it for you.
+If you can't find it for some reason you can let us know by commenting in your Team Bonfyre and we'll confirm it for you.